mountainMath/cansim/README.md

 ### License

 The code in this package is licensed under the MIT license.
-The bundled table metadata in Sysdata.R, as well as all Statistics Canada data retrieved using this package is made available under the Statistics Canada Open Licence Agreement, a copy of which is included in the `inst` folder.
+All Statistics Canada data retrieved using this package is made available under the Statistics Canada Open Licence Agreement, a copy of which is included in the `inst` folder.
 The Statistics Canada Open Licence Agreement requires that:

 ```
 Subject to this agreement, Statistics Canada grants you a worldwide, royalty-free, non-exclusive licence to: